Juan María Osuna: Personal life

+Later life and death

 During the Mexican–American War Juan María Osuna remained loyal to Mexico.
 In 1846, U.S. troops occupied his San Diego home and his youngest son Santiago was killed.
-His last years were difficult under U.S. rule as he didn't speak English and was unfamiliar with U.S. law and customs.
+His last years were difficult under U.S. rule, as he didn't speak English and was unfamiliar with U.S. law and customs.

-Osuna died 1851, and is buried in El Campo Santo Catholic Cemetery in Old Town San Diego.
+Osuna died 1851, and is buried in El Campo Santo Catholic Cemetery in Old Town, San Diego.
 A modern headstone reads "Juan Maria Osuna Died 1851 First Alcalde Of San Diego".
 His wife died December 22, 1871, and was buried next to him.